Moustached guenon

 The moustached guenon or moustached monkey (Cercopithecus cephus) is a species of primate in the family Cercopithecidae.
 It is found in Angola, Cameroon, Central African Republic, Republic of the Congo, Democratic Republic of the Congo, Equatorial Guinea, and Gabon.

 This monkey is an arboreal, omnivorous, and medium-sized mammal.
-According to the IUCN, the population of the moustached monkeys is considered to be large; therefore, they are widely used in biological labs.
+According to the IUCN, the population of the moustached monkeys is considered to be large.
+They are widely used in biological labs.

 Taxonomy

 The moustached guenon belongs to the genus Cercopithecus, a genus of Old World monkeys, and in the C. cephus group.
 It is named by its unique moustached face in the monkeys, which has three recognized subspecies: (1) Red-tailed moustached monkey (C. cephus cephus); (2) Gray-tailed Moustached Monkey (C. cephus cephodes); (3) White-nosed Moustached Monkey (C. cephus ngottoensis).
 However, the C. cephus group also includes many other long-tailed monkey that has other unique morphological patterns except the moustache, for example, the regular red-tailed monkeys (Cercopithecus scanius), the red-bellied monkey (C. e. erythrogaster) and the white-throated monkey (Cercopithecus erythrogaster).
 The diversity of the moustached guenon is one of the highest among Cercopithecus species.
 In addition, it is not the only primate genus with the "moustached" patterns (see also moustached tamarins).